StoreConnect/storeconnect-sensors-api-server-injector/README.md

 ## Prerequisites

-This project depends on the [FUI StoreConnect Sensors API client](https://github.com/StoreConnect/storeconnect-sensors-api-client) which is not yet available on [Maven Central](https://search.maven.org/).
+This project depends on the [FUI StoreConnect Sensors API client](https://github.com/StoreConnect/storeconnect-sensors-api-client) (0.2 version) which is not yet available on [Maven Central](https://search.maven.org/).
 So it needs to be manually installed:

 ```bash
 $ git clone https://github.com/StoreConnect/storeconnect-sensors-api-client.git